 A: Oh!
 Yes.
-Hillbrow I saw nothing, it was too high and at the back of the police station, one could only hear the birds and the machines.
-However, in cell 210 I there was a window at the back and it was high.
-So in order to see you had to lift yourself up and hang on but you couldn't hang on for long.
+Hillbrow I saw nothing, it was too high and a little at the back of the police station, one could only hear the birds and the machines.
+However, in cell 210, there was a window and it was high.
+So you had to lift yourself up and hang on, but you couldn't hang on for long.
 I saw the motorway.
-You could see the cars.
+You could see cars.
 But it was dull, you would see the cars and see the sunset but it was tiring.

-When I was upstairs, yes, I could see the same cars and the same motorway but even then you still had to lift yourself up to see.
+But when I was upstairs, yes, I could see the same cars and motorway, though you still had to lift yourself up to see.
 Besides that there was nothing.
-Just one bulb and out of sadism I think, it's on 24 hours.
-You go to sleep, it's on, you wake up, it's on.
+Just one light bulb and out of sadism, it's on for 24-hours.
+So, basically all you did was sleep and wake up to the light bulb.
+You go to sleep, its one, you wake up, it's on.
+So aside from those strenuous exercises trying to see the sunset and the cars passing on the motorway, I couldn't see anything

-So aside from those strenuous exercises trying to see the sunset and the cars passing on the motorway, I couldn't see anything.
-Q: You talked earlier about hatching escape plans with your fellow prisoners.
+Q: You talked about hatching escape plans with your fellow prisoners.
 Do you remember any of these escape plans?

 A: Ja.
-We couldn't conclude, but the idea was to get out and whoever got out had to tell people outside what's happening to us here and where we were, because some people didn't know where we were.

-Now, how we would do it was, hopefully, we would try to bribe one policeman.
-We didn't have money, so I don't know what we thought we were doing, but we tried to bribe one policeman.
-Luckily he didn't bite and also he did not report that we were trying to bribe him but he was removed, so maybe he tried and they took him off.
+We couldn't conclude, but the idea was to get out and whoever got out had to tell people outside what's happening to us inside here, because some people didn't know where we were.
+Now, how we would do it was one through bribing one policeman and we didn't have money, so I don't know what we thought we were doing, but luckily he didn't bite and also he didn't report us, but he was removed, so maybe he tried and they took him off.
 But the idea, as I said, was if we went out, to tell the people outside what it was like.
 On second thought, it was really silly.
 But we hoped that if one managed to get out, you could mix with the common prisoners because they were all over.

-The police here were not the Security Police.
-We were not looked after by the Security Police in our solitary cells.
+The police here were not the security Police.
+We were not looked after by the security Police in our solitary cells.
 We were looked after by the local guys.
 They don't know us.
 They don't know us so we could just get away.

-One of us Trevor Bloom, had been taken upstairs, I don't know what for, but he was part of that combination.
-I don't know what happened, but a door was opened and Trevor tried to make it and there was a black policeman called Makhombisani at the time was looking after Trevor, that's what I was told, and he apparently took his gun out and tried to shoot Trevor, right inside here.
+One of us, Trevor Bloom, had been taken upstairs, I don't know what for, but he was part of that combination.
+I don't know what happened, but a door was opened and Trevor tried to make it and there was a black policeman, called Makhombisani at the time was looking after Trevor, that's what I was told, and he apparently took his gun out and tried to shoot Trevor, right inside here.
 How I was told is that he handcuffed me and I said, "Since I've been here, I've never been handcuffed.
-Why are you handcuffing me today?" and he said, "Because Trevor tried to run and he's lucky we missed him when we shot him."

-With me what I felt that, if I escaped I'm not even going home, I'm going straight for the Botswana border.
+Why are you handcuffing me today?" and he said, "Because Trevor tried to run and he's lucky we missed him when we tried to shot him."
+With me what I felt that, if I escape I'm not even going home, but I'm going straight for the Botswana border.
 I was sure of that.